 4. Acceptance goes a long way.

 Accept that you can’t control how the other person parents when you are not around.

-The best you can do is try to agree to as many ground rules as possible, and perhaps both agree the children have constant access to another reliable relative at all times, such as an aunt or grandmother.
+The best you can do when co-parenting at Christmas is try to agree to as many ground rules as possible.
+And perhaps both agree the children have constant access to another reliable relative at all times, such as an aunt or grandmother.

 But also accept that co-parenting is a learning curve.
 If things don’t work well this year, you can learn what is needed for the following one.